-Table 1 summarizes the results of replicating the EJR Monte Carlo examination of MCMC parameter estimation efficiency for the SVJ0 model, on 4000-day samples with two jump intensities of 1.51 and 3.78 jumps per year, respectively.
+Table 2 summarizes the results of replicating the EJP Monte Carlo examination of MCMC parameter estimation efficiency for the SVJ0 model, on 4000-day samples with two jump intensities of 1.51 and 3.78 jumps per year, respectively.
 Overall, it would appear that AML parameter estimation efficiency is broadly comparable to that of MCMC.
-Estimation biases were smaller for the AML procedure, especially for the variance mean reversion parameter $\beta$ .
-The root mean squared errors of parameter estimates are generally comparable, with neither MCMC nor AML clearly dominating.
+Estimation biases are smaller for the AML procedure, especially for the variance mean reversion parameter β .
+The root mean squared errors of parameter estimates are generally comparable, with neither MCMC nor AML clearly dominating.10

-Tables 2 and 3 summarize the results for the SV and SVJ1 models, respectively.
-The tables also report results for parameters $\hat{\theta}V = (\alpha, \beta, \sigma)$ estimated by direct maximum likelihood conditional upon observing the $\{V_t\}{t=0}^{T-1}$ sample path, using the noncentral $\chi^2$ transition densities and initial gamma distribution.
+Tables 3 and 4 summarize the results for the SV and SVJ1 models, respectively.
+The tables also report results for parameters (α , β , σ) estimated by direct maximum likelihood conditional upon observing the { V_t }^{T-1} sample path, using the noncentral χ^2 transition densities and initial gamma distribution.
 These latter estimates provide an unattainable bound on asymptotic parameter estimation efficiency for those parameters, given latent variance is not in fact directly observed.

-The AML estimation methodology appears broadly consistent, with the RMSE of parameter estimates roughly declining inversely to the square root of the number of observations T. The estimated bias (average bias rows) for all parameters and parameter transformations also generally decreased with longer data samples.
+The AML estimation methodology appears broadly consistent, with the RMSE of parameter estimates roughly declining at rate $1/\sqrt{T}$.
+The estimated bias (average bias rows) for all parameters and parameter transformations also generally decreased with longer data samples.